creator-cell/country-comparison-api-master/README.md

 ### Bonus
 1. Some scenarios to consider (leave your thoughts inline in your code or edit the README):
   * How efficient is your code?
 What are some ways that you could improve performance?
+    * In the get request we need to pass an array of country list.
+Currently the same i am doing as a query  params.
+The external api takes single country as query whereas we need to handle multiple cases.
+For the same if we have control and we can change the external api to accept multiple request it will be more efficient to accept one request.
+If we can't do that then here we have to hit the api multiple times which is not efficient.

   * Suppose we expect this API to be hit 1000s of times a second.
 How can we handle the load?
+   * We can fork the main thread to multiple threads and process the request in different threads.
+Also we can optimise the code using es6 features.
   * What if the 3rd party provider is not available?
 How resilient is our API?
+    * If the 3rd party provider is not available then we can not get the details.
+We can only send the error to the user asking to try after sometime.
   * What if the requirement for the new endpoint was to also allow the consumer to compare populations for any given date.
 How would you modify your implementation?
+   * We can also do the comparision on the same api where we filter the country population details by sending one parameter in the request to indentify if the request is for comparision
   * What if we have a database of users and we wanted to make our API smarter by defaulting comparisons to always include the population of the current user's country.
 How could we accomplish this?
   * What if we wanted to keep a tally of the most frequently requested countries and have this be available to consumers.
 How could we accomplish this?
+   * We have to make a log of each request or maintain the request details with the timestamp along with the count to identify the requirement.

 2. Dockerize the API